Motion Attribution for Video Generation: Method

 We study data attribution for motion in the fine-tuning setting.
 Let \( \datasetft = \{(\videoclip_{\datasetIndex}, \conditioning_{\datasetIndex})\}_{\datasetIndex=1}^{\datasetSize} \) be the fine-tuning corpus.
 Given a query video \((\queryVideoclip,\queryConditioning)\), we assign to each training clip \((\videoclip_{\datasetIndex},\conditioning_{\datasetIndex})\) a motion-aware influence score \( \influenceFunc(\videoclip_{\datasetIndex}, \queryVideoclip; \modelparams) \) that explains how it contributes to the dynamics observed in \(\queryVideoclip\).
 The score should satisfy: (i) \emph{predictivity}, rankings correlate with observed changes from fine-tuning on the most influential subsets; (ii) \emph{efficiency}, scales to modern video generators, such as forgoing explicit Hessian inversion, expensive per-data integration, or prohibitive storage.
 To do this, we augment the influence target defined in ~\eqref{eq:diffusion-influence} to be (a) lower variance for stable rankings with feasible levels of compute, (b) more scalable to store, and (c) motion-centric.

 \textbf{Fine-tuning Subset Selection.} For a budget \(\influenceSubsetSize\ll\datasetSize\), we get a motion-influential subset by ranking scores and taking the top-$\influenceSubsetSize$ examples.
-When aggregating across multiple query motions, we combine selections as described in \S\ref{sec:method}.
+For multiple query motions, we combine selections as described in \S\ref{sec:method:3}.
 The resulting subsets serve as candidates for motion-centric fine-tuning.